 When you are a die-hard fisherman, you really turn into a survivalist.
 But the occasional pizza on your way home sure doesn’t hurt!

 4. Catching Fish Releases Dopamine

-You know the feeling you get when you score a goal, had the perfect meal, or very good sex?
+You know the feeling you get when you score a goal, have the perfect meal, or have very good sex?
 That feeling of happiness is the result of our bodies releasing the chemical dopamine, which is also called the “reward molecule”.

 Dopamine is also being released every time you get a bite or catch a fish!
 Imagine how happy you can get if you’re really good at fishing and catch a lot of fish!